HOW TO: ski north BC to tap northern snow, stoke and soul

 Quesnel BC / Wells, BC

-Local tips: Tyler Dinsdale is a Troll fixture, who you'll find telemarking, eating those aforementioned homemade cinnamon buns and letting out big "whoops" on powder days (just watch this video to see what we mean).
+Local tips: Tyler Dinsdale is a Troll fixture, who you'll find telemarking and letting out big "whoops" on powder days: check out this story for an intro to Troll soul and fresh-baked fun with Dinsdale.

 One local who's giving Troll a bigger name these days is Fossberg's grandchild and pro freeskier Emily Childs.
 You can catch her skiing at Troll with her mom Hildur in this awesome new North Face doc (for some Troll stoke, drop in around the 5-min mark.)

-Where to stay: In Quesnel, the Billy Barker Casino Hotel is an icon central to all your adventures; check out more accommodations via Tourism Quesnel's listings.
-In Wells, pick out a cozy B&B on the Stay in Wells website, or pop in for a night at The Wells Hotel.
+Where to stay in Wells pick out a cozy B&B on the Stay in Wells website, or pop in for a night at The Wells Hotel.

-Apres: after a day of skiing at Troll, make time to join in the apres fun in the daylodge, where you'll often find live music.
-Don't miss exploring the Wells area while there, and for dinner in style in one of their heated outdoor domes, book in at the Jack o' Clubs Pub in Wells (here's a primer on these Wells adventures), with a flight of scotch for a nightcap at the Wells Hotel.
-When back in Quesnel, after a day trip or some nordic skiing, be sure to check out Barkerville Brewery.
+Apres: join in the apres fun in the Troll daylodge, where you'll often find live music, and don't miss exploring the Wells area while there (here's a primer on these Wells adventures).
+When back in Quesnel, be sure to check out Barkerville Brewery.

 Like Our Facebook Page